 Solution:

-• If you want to use a herbicide, go for a post-emergence herbicide that is designed to control broadleaf plants without causing damage to established grass.
-Apply it in the fall to target winter annuals too (because they begin to grow in autumn) or refer to Lawn Love’s detailed story on how and when to apply post-emergent herbicides for more information.
+- Herbicide: If you want to use a herbicide, go for a post-emergent herbicide that is designed to control broadleaf plants without causing damage to established grass.
+Apply it in the fall to target winter annuals too (because they begin to grow in autumn).

 Lawn care is a continuous process that requires constant monitoring and proactive approaches to maintenance.
-And if you need help at any point, our Lawn Love Pros are here to help!
+And if you need help at any point, our local Lawn Love lawn care pros are here to help!

 Main photo credit: Engin Akyurt | Pexels